Page last updated: June 18, 2025

 Since January 20, 2025, numerous Executive Orders (EOs) have been issued, signaling shifts in federal priorities.
 While federal agencies navigate these EOs – and corresponding legal actions – the Iowa State research community has responded with patience, perseverance, and resilience in the face of questions and uncertainty about both active research grants and upcoming proposals.

 On January 30, 2025, the Office of the Vice President for Research (OVPR), launched an effort to provide tailored guidance to principal investigators (PIs) with questions regarding grants and proposals that were or could be impacted by changes in federal priorities and funding.
-Through February 10, 2025, the team had triaged and responded to more than 200 PI inquiries.
+To date, the team has triaged and responded to more than 400 PI inquiries.
 Our team will continue to work with investigators as agencies provide more concrete guidance.
 If you have any concerns about a grant or contract, please email fedfunds2025@iastate.edu and include the following information in your message: your name; agency; project number; and information in question.

 General Guidance